wavefrontHQ/docs/pages/doc/tracing_integrations.md

 Wavefront supports integrations and also lets you specify custom tags.

-Wavefront provides integrations with popular 3rd party distributed tracing systems.
 To get data flowing:

 * Follow setup steps for the [Jaeger integration](jaeger.html)
 * Follow setup steps for the [Zipkin integration](zipkin.html)

-Using an integration is the simplest way - [but not the only way](#alternatives-to-integrations) - to send trace data to Wavefront from a 3rd part tracing system.

-The Wavefront integration
+The  integration
-1. Configures your distributed tracing system to send trace data to a [Wavefront proxy](proxies_installing.html).
+1. Configures your distributed tracing system to send trace data to a Wavefront proxy.
+During integration setup, follow the prompts to create a new integration or use an existing integration.
 2. The proxy processes the data and sends it to your Wavefront service.

 Part of setting up the integration is to configure the Wavefront proxy to listen for the trace data on an integration-specific port.

+Using an integration is the simplest way - [but not the only way](#alternatives-to-integrations) - to send trace data to Wavefront from a 3rd part tracing system.

 ## Trace Data from an Integration